Second man arrested as police renew appeals for witnesses to Walthamstow murder.

 Detectives investigating the murder of 16-year-old Amaan Shakoor in Walthamstow have renewed their appeals for information in the wake of the arrest of a second man.

-A 19-year-old man [B] was arrested early morning on Tuesday, 17 April on suspicion of murder and currently remains in custody at an east London police station.
+A 19-year-old man [B] was arrested early morning on Tuesday, 17 April on suspicion of murder.
+He has since been released under investigation.